quintanar401/autocomplete-kdb-q/README.md

 ## Status

-This the first version thus it doesn't provide any settings and doesn't have much functionality.

-It will:
+Available features:
-* Process all opened Q/K files for symbols and process all Q/K files in the project directories for symbols.
+* Processes all open files and projects for symbols/definitions/documentation.
-* Update its state on changes in opened files and project directories.
-It doesn't monitor files in the project directories though.
-* Remember all globals, local variables and symbols.
-It also remembers symbols with 'set' after them as globals, comments before top level definitions and assignments.
-* Show comments in the autocomplete window if they are available.
+* Updates automatically when new files are opened or opened files are closed/changed.
+* Provides correct autocomplete for Q names.
-* Provide via `linter` information about errors in indentation and unmatched brackets.
+* Provides via `linter` information about errors in indentation and unmatched brackets.
+* Shows short comments for names in the autocomplete window if they are available.
-* Provide reference view for symbols via <kbd>ctrl+shift+r</kbd> or context menu.
+* Provides reference view for symbols via <kbd>ctrl+shift+r</kbd> or context menu.
-* Provide go-to-definition for symbols via <kbd>ctrl+alt+d</kbd> or context menu.
+* Provides go-to-definition for symbols via <kbd>ctrl+alt+d</kbd> or context menu.
+* Provides QDoc support for user defined functions.
+* Shows help for system and user functions via <kbd>F1</kbd> or context menu.

 ### Autocomplete